 IBM Java Record I/O (JRIO) is deprecated as of SDK 6.0.1.
 No new function will be added to any release of IBM Java Record I/O (JRIO).

-IBM 31-bit SDK for z/OS, Java Technology Edition, V7.1 and IBM 64-bit SDK for z/OS, Java Technology Edition, V7.1 are planned to be the last releases to support the JRIO component.
+IBM 31-bit SDK for z/OS, Java Technology Edition, V7.1 and IBM 64-bit SDK for z/OS, Java Technology Edition, V7.1 are the last releases to support the JRIO component.

 We strongly recommend migrating to IBM JZOS Batch Toolkit, which currently has equivalent functionality and will be enhanced with new functions.